 Individual module conveners will inform students about the assessment scheme for their module on the module's web pages.
-Before interim confirmation of term results by the Board of Internal Examiners, initial feedback to students will use a 'Pass', 'Fail', 'Merit', or 'Distinction' scheme.
-So, for example, a piece of coursework given a 'Pass', will indicate that the work was within the boundaries of 60% - 67%.
-'Distinction' indicates that the work submitted was marked 75% or greater.
+After interim confirmation of term results by the Board of Internal Examiners, initial feedback to students will use a letter grade for each module.